mserna/mlb-pitcher-statcast/question_3/README.md

 Requirements
-- This application uses React and Electron as well as npm to run scripts
+- This application uses React and Node to run
 - Dependencies include:
  - npm (Node Package Manager)
  - Browsers - Edge, Chrome or Firefox (has not been tested with Firefox)